jmoraispk/DeepMIMO/raytracing_guidelines.md

   It won't match the other raytracers for non-zero tilts and can give strange results.
 - Ensure the compute_parameters were extracted.
 - Compute a list of Paths, but ensure all txs and rxs are included in the scene when exporting.
+- Current TX/RX position assumptions:
+  - Multiple TX positions are supported (many-to-many scenarios)
+  - All TX positions must be present in each paths dictionary (e.g., if using 3 TXs, each paths dictionary must contain those same 3 TXs)
+  - RX positions can vary across path dictionaries and are processed sequentially (e.g., first batch has RXs 0-9, second has 10-22, etc.)